finos/common-domain-model/CONTRIBUTING.rst

 No syntax warning or error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Model changes require use of the Rosetta DSL syntax, for further information refer to the Rosetta DSL Documentation and Rosetta Syntax Validation Guide.
-All syntax warnings and errors must be resolved before contributing the changes.
+The model is edited using the Rosetta DSL syntax.
+All syntax warnings and errors must be resolved to have a valid model before contributing any changes.
+For further guidance about the syntax and validation, please refer to the `Rosetta DSL <https://docs.rosetta-technology.io/dsl/documentation.html>`_ and the `Rosetta Design Content Assist <https://docs.rosetta-technology.io/core/2-rosetta-design.html#rosetta-design-content-assist>`_ documentations.

 Model compilation
 ^^^^^^^^^^^^^^^^^